tahamajs/Deep_Generative_models_course/README.md

 CA1 introduces Variational Autoencoders (VAEs), a cornerstone of generative modeling that combines variational inference with autoencoder architectures.

+### Key Concepts Explained

+**Variational Autoencoders (VAEs)** are generative models that learn to encode input data into a low-dimensional latent space and decode it back to reconstruct the original data.
+Unlike traditional autoencoders, VAEs learn a probabilistic latent representation, allowing them to generate new samples by sampling from the learned distribution.

+- **Encoder (Inference Network)**: Maps input data (e.g., images) to parameters of a latent distribution, typically a Gaussian with mean μ and variance σ².
+- **Reparameterization Trick**: Enables gradient flow through stochastic sampling by expressing z = μ + σ \* ε, where ε ~ N(0,1).
+- **Decoder (Generative Network)**: Takes latent samples and reconstructs the original data distribution.
+- **Evidence Lower Bound (ELBO)**: The loss function combines reconstruction loss (how well the decoder reconstructs inputs) and KL divergence (regularization term that encourages the latent distribution to be close to a standard normal).
+- **Latent Space Properties**: VAEs can learn disentangled representations where different dimensions correspond to interpretable factors of variation.

+VAEs balance reconstruction fidelity with latent space regularization, making them useful for tasks like image generation, anomaly detection, and representation learning.

 Key components in `CAs/CA1/code/code.ipynb`:

 1. **VAE Architecture**: Encoder (inference network) that maps images to latent distributions, decoder (generative network) that reconstructs images from latent samples.